staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/manage-team-workspaces.md

 Fellow Super Admins and Team Admins can always create team workspaces.
 For other team members, you can specify which users and [groups](/docs/collaborating-in-postman/user-groups/) have permission to [create team workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).

-If you specify users and groups, all other team members will require approval to create team workspaces by a Super Admin, Team Admin, or user with permission to create team workspaces.
+If you specify users and groups, all other team members will require approval to create team workspaces.
+A Super Admin, Team Admin, or user with permission to create team workspaces can approve a request.
 The workspace's visibility will be set to [private](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#changing-workspace-visibility) until the request is approved.

 If you give all team members permission to create team workspaces, team members won't need approval to create team workspaces.